jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 (1) An employer must keep a holiday and leave record that complies with this section.
 (2) The holiday and leave record must contain the following information for each employee:
   (a) the name of the employee:
-  (b) the date on which the employee's employment commenced:
+  (b) the date on which the employee’s employment commenced:
   (c) the days on which the employee actually works, if the information is relevant to the calculation of entitlements or payment for entitlements under this Act:
-  (d) the employee's current entitlement to annual holidays:
+  (d) the employee’s current entitlement to annual holidays:
   (e) the date on which the employee last became entitled to annual holidays:
-  (f) the employee's current entitlement to sick leave:
+  (f) the employee’s current entitlement to sick leave:
   (g) the dates on which any annual holiday, sick leave, or bereavement leave has been taken:
   (h) the amount of payment for any annual holiday, sick leave, or bereavement leave that has been taken:
   (i) the dates of, and payments for, any public holiday on which the employee worked: